WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/Final Report.md

 * A database is only as good as the data stored in it.
 To prevent bad data from getting stored in the database, the API will be responsible for making sure configuration data is represented in a way the sensor can understand.
 * Priority Level: 1

+#### 3.4.3 Allow Users to Change Configuration Of a Cammera
+* The API must allow each configuration document to be updated by the user.
+* Priority Level: 1

 ##  4. Non-Functional Requirements

 ### Economically Extensible